r4victor/tenthousandmeters/content/blog/python_bts_07.md

 }
 ```

-This function first tries to call the `tp_getattro` slot of the object's type.
+It first tries to call the `tp_getattro` slot of the object's type.
 If this slot is not defined, it tries to call the `tp_getattr` slot.
 If `tp_getattr` is not defined either, it raises `AttributeError`.

 A type defines `tp_getattro` or `tp_getattr` or both to support attribute access.
 [According to the documentation](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_getattr), the only difference between them is that `tp_getattro` takes a Python string as the name of an attribute and `tp_getattr` takes a C string.
-Though the choice exists, you won't find types in CPython that implement `tp_getattr`.
-This slot has been deprecated in favor of `tp_getattro`.
+Though the choice exists, you won't find types in CPython that implement `tp_getattr`, because it has been deprecated in favor of `tp_getattro`.

 ### Setting an attribute